msrocka/dbdo/README.md

       - a openLCA database
       - a zolca file

+    connect [db]
+      connects to the given openLCA database. it starts ij which is an interactive REPL for working with Derby databases.

     list ["olca"?]
       list the available databases in the dbdo store, or in openLCA if the `olca` argument is given